-Commentary on State Outcome Group Statements in respect of each of those classes of expenses and income, the amounts that can be attributed to each of the entity's activities and the amounts that cannot be AASB 1050.24 10.
-Administered expenses and income must be reported on the same basis as the entity in terms of the recognition of expenses and income in the financial statements.
+Commentary on State Outcome Group Statements in respect of each of those classes of expenses and income, the amounts that can be attributed to each of the entity's activities and the amounts that cannot be attributed.
+AASB 1050.24 Administered expenses and income must be reported on the same basis as the entit in terms of the recognition of expenses and income in the financial statements.
 Treasury Mandates 11.
 For entities that may not be required to present outcome group statements, the summary of the administered expenses and income must be produced as a note.
-AASB 1050.7(c)(d) 12.
-Administered assets and liabilities must also be disclosed, showing separately each major class of asset / liability.
-Please refer to Note 35 for disclosure of administered Treasury Mandates assets and liabilities.
+AASB 1050.7(c)(d) Treasury Mandates 12.
+Administered assets and liabilities must also be disclosed, showing separately eac major class of asset / liability.
+Please refer to Note 35 for disclosure of administere Troubury Manaaloo assets and liabilities.
 Comparative amounts AASB 101.41 - 42 13.
-When the presentation or classification of items in the financial statements is amended, an entity shall reclassify comparative amounts unless the reclassification is impracticable.
-When comparative amounts are reclassified, the entity shall disclose (including as at the beginning of the preceding period) the: nature of the reclassification amount of each item or class of items that is reclassified and reason for the reclassification.
-When it is impracticable to reclassify comparative amounts, an entity shall disclose reason for not reclassifying the amounts and nature of the adjustments that would have been made if the amounts had been reclassified.
-TPP21-08 14.
-Comparative information for the outcome group statements is not required in the first Treasury Mandates financial report of a new entity, or in relation to functions transferred into an ongoing financial statements as a result of TPP21-08.

-State Outcome Groups Descriptions

-a) Outcome Group 1 [specify name]
+When the presentation or classification of items in the financial statements i amended, an entity shall reclassify comparative amounts unless the reclassificatio is impracticable.
+When comparative amounts are reclassified, the entity sha disclose (including as at the beginning of the preceding period) the: nature of the reclassification amount of each item or class of items that is reclassified and reason for the reclassification.
+When it is impracticable to reclassify comparative amounts, an entity shall disclos the: reason for not reclassifying the amounts and nature of the adjustments that would have been made if the amounts had bee reclassified.
+TPP21-08 Treasury Mandates 14.
+Comparative information for the outcome group statements is not required in the first financial report of a new entity, or in relation to functions transferred into an ongoin entity during the reporting period.
+However, certain comparative information in regar to the former entity and transferred function is required elsewhere in the notes to the financial statements as a result of TPP21-08.
+AASB 1052 15(a) AASB 1052.15(a) State Outcome Groups Descriptions Treasury Mandates a) Outcome Group 1 [specify name] Purpose: [specify] [Disclose details of outcome group transfers, where applicable] b) Outcome Group 2 [specify name] Purpose: [specify] [Disclose details of outcome group transfers, where applicable] c) Outcome Group 3 [specify name] Purpose: [specify] [Disclose details of outcome group transfers, where applicable] - Commentary on outcome groups descriptions Identity and purpose of outcome groups AASB 1052.15(a) , each major activity undertaken by the entity during the financial year.
+AASB 105 applies to government departments.
+Treasury Mandates extends outcome grou Treasury Mandates each major activity undertaken by the entity during the financial year.
+AASB 105 applies to government departments.
+Treasury Mandates extends outcome grou disclosure requirements to all other NSW GGS entities, where outcome grou

-Purpose: [specify]

-[Disclose details of outcome group transfers, where applicable]